'Sherlock Holmes' returns in Storytel audiobooks

-STOCKHOLM (Reuters) - “Sherlock Holmes” is coming back to life as Storytel has signed a deal with Conan Doyle Estate for new stories in audiobooks to be penned by novelist Anthony Horowitz, the Swedish audiobooks platform said on Monday.
+STOCKHOLM, June 28 (Reuters) - "Sherlock Holmes" is coming back to life as Storytel (STORYb.ST) has signed a deal with Conan Doyle Estate for new stories in audiobooks to be penned by novelist Anthony Horowitz, the Swedish audiobooks platform said on Monday.

 "Holmes", the hero of the fictional detective stories created by Arthur Conan Doyle in 1887, has mass following across the world and spawned several movies based on the character.